rei/rei-cedar-docs/docs/release-notes/spring-2022/README.md

 ### Vue 2

 To prepare for our Vue 3 migration, we're deprecating the Vue 2 component library.
-We'll provide basic maintenance and bug fixes to support this final Vue 2 release for an additional 12 months.
+We'll provide basic maintenance and bug fixes to support this final planned Vue 2 release for an additional 12 months.
 Once our Vue 3 library is released, we'll republish our Vue 2 library as `@rei/cedar-vue-2`.
+We recognize this is a major migration and will flex our plans as needed to provide the best support to our teams as we make the move to Vue 3.

 ## Breaking Changes
 ### Removals